se-tuebingen/effect-jit-artifact/README.md

 ├── results_x86   - Raw data from the benchmarking results of the paper (on x86) └── results_m1    - Raw data from the benchmarking results of the paper (on M1, only in appendix)
 ```

-## Notes for MacOS
-- On MacOS, the package for mlton in nixpkgs does not work, so it will have to be installed manually (e.g. via brew)